netxms/netxms-doc/admin/appendix.rst

 SMS Drivers
 ===========
-NetXMS supports concept of SMS drivers to provide SMS sending functionality.
-Role of SMS driver is to provide level of abstraction on top of different SMS sending mechanisms and uniform SMS sending interface for server core.
-The following drivers are provided by default with NetXMS installation:
+|product_name| supports concept of SMS drivers to provide SMS sending functionality.
+Role of SMS driver
+is to provide level of abstraction on top of different SMS sending mechanisms and uniform SMS sending interface for server core.
+The following drivers are provided by default with |product_name| installation:

 .. list-table::
    :widths: 25 75